 - Tales From Wilderland: Seven complete scenarios set in Mirkwood, the Misty Mountains, Erebor, Lake-town, and other locales across Rhovanion.
 Play each separately, or combine them as an epic campaign spanning years.

-2. THE ONE RING +2 [all-new]In the new companion, The One Ring +2 (and yes, it’s strange to think the One Ring would ever need a +2 bonus), the Starter Collection (retail value $38) included the Adventurer’s Companion character guide and the travel supplement Journeys and Maps.
+2. THE ONE RING Journeys [all-new]In the new companion, originally named The One Ring +2 (and yes, it’s strange to think the One Ring would ever need a +2 bonus) and later renamed One Ring Journeys, the Starter Collection (retail value $38) included the Adventurer’s Companion character guide and the travel supplement Journeys and Maps.

 Those who paid more than this offer’s threshold (average) price also got this offer’s entire Bonus Collection with three more supplements worth an additional $64: Horse-Lords of Rohan, Erebor – The Lonely Mountain, and the Ruins of the North scenario collection.